mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: January 9, 2017

+**Today's Progress**: Switched back to doing algorithms for now.

+**Thoughts:** To brush up on Javascript (reduce self-imposed pressure on progressing the intermediate app project), decided to doing the algo scripting for now.
+Some progress is better than no progress at all.
+Earlier today I revisited Codecademy and Code School courses on HTML, CSS and Bootstrap.
+It really needs to practice to retain everything I learned previously.
+After that, I plan to go back to doing the intermediate projects.

+**Link to work:** [FCC Intermediate Algorithm Scriptin - Steamroller] (https://github.com/mandyreal/freecodecamp/blob/gh-pages/algorithm%20scripting/steamroller.js)

 ### Day 7: January 8, 2017

 **Today's Progress**: Started the Wikipedia Viewer App for FCC